MayraRivasLara/MR-Portfolio2.0-React/README.md

 ## Description

-This Application / Portfolio was created using React.
+This Application / Portfolio was created using React JS.
 It contains information about me, my projects and a contact with links to a some of my social platforms.

 ## Link